Recurring segments on The Colbert Report

-In addition to its standard interviews, The Colbert Report features many recurring segments that cover a variety of topics.
+In addition to its standard interviews, The Colbert Report featured many recurring segments that cover a variety of topics.

 Alpha Dog of the Week

 Alpha Dog of the Week is a segment in which Colbert heaps praise on one specific news maker from the previous week for, as Colbert himself puts it, being "such an imposing presence that people automatically fall in place behind you, deferentially sniffing your butt."
 The irony of the segment comes from the fact that the honoree has typically fallen from grace as a result of the supposed alpha behavior Colbert is celebrating.

 Atone Phone

-The Atone Phone was introduced in the 2007 season during the Jewish High Holidays.
-Stephen interprets the Ten Days of Repentance to mean that Jewish people should apologize specifically to him, and introduces a hotline (1-888-OOPS-JEW) that Jews can call to apologize for anything that they may have done to "wrong" Stephen.
+The Atone Phone was introduced in the 2006 season during the Jewish High Holidays.
+Colbert interprets the Ten Days of Repentance to mean that Jewish people should apologize specifically to him, and introduces a hotline (1-888-OOPS-JEW) that Jews can call to apologize for anything that they may have done to "wrong" Colbert.
 The phone occasionally rings during the show, with an old style bell ringer that rings to the tune of Hava Nagila.
 The segment is reintroduced every season during the High Holidays, and each subsequent season it is revealed that the number to call has to be shared with another hotline that shares the same number, first 1-888-MOPS-KEY and later 1-888-MOSS-LEW., 1-888-MOS-PLEX, 1-888-NORS-LEZ, 1-888-O-MRS-LEX, and 1-888-O-NPR-LDY.